ResponSySS/scripting-autodesk-revit-with-revitpythonshell/the_configure_dialog/initscript,_startupscript.md

 The contents of this file sometimes changes from version to version of RevitPythonShell.
 You can always find the newest version in the repository: https://code.google.com/p/revitpythonshell/source/browse/trunk/RevitPythonShell/init.py

+## StartupScript

+The *StartupScript* is run when RevitPythonShell is first initialized as part of the `IExternalApplication.OnStartup` event, just after the RevitPythonShell ribbon has been populated.
+In addition to the standard RevitPythonShell variables available to external scripts, the *StartupScript* has access to `__uiControlledApplication__` the instance of `UIControlledApplication` passed to Revit `IExternalApplication` implementations.

+Possible, real-world uses for this include:

+* creating custom ribbon panels
+* starting a web server (see chapter "Webserver example")
+* unattended / "batch" processing of revit files

+(FIXME: allow *multiple* StartupScripts and move to separate tab)